-COURSE CODE: COMP 6901

-COURSE TITLE: SOFTWARE PROJECT ENGINEERING AND MANAGEMENT
+COURSE CODE: COMP 6901 (Not Offered in Academic Year 2022/2023) COURSE TITLE: SOFTWARE PROJECT ENGINEERING AND MANAGEMENT CREDITS: 3

-CREDITS: 3

-PRE-REQUISITES: NONE

 COURSE DESCRIPTION & RATIONALE: This course is designed to present students with an overview of advanced topics in Software Engineering.
 Students will be exposed to techniques that are gaining increasing attention in the industrial and research communities.
 Students will apply the software engineering techniques to homework assignments and mini-projects throughout the course.
 Students will also be exposed to Project Management techniques including proposals, monitoring and evaluation of large-scale software projects.